 The analytical and critical skills gained from the study of philosophy are a valuable complement to any other area of study.
 So, too, is having an understanding of the history of ideas and of alternative world views and value systems.
-For this reason, the department offers combined majors with political science, economics, physics, international affairs, environmental studies, history, English, computer science, criminal justice, and media and screen studies.
+For this reason, the department offers combined majors with political science, economics, physics, international affairs, environmental studies, history, English, computer science, behavioral neuroscience, criminal justice, and media and screen studies.
 Details regarding these majors can be found on the program pages.

 The combined majors in religious studies bring together knowledge of religious traditions, theology, and practice; awareness of religious experience within its social, historical, literary, and political contexts; and methods of understanding the key dimensions of religious life with other areas of study in which religion plays a large role.
 Current combined majors include history and religious studies, international affairs and religious studies, religious studies and African- American studies, and Jewish studies and religion.
 More information on these majors can be found on the program pages.

 Preapproved Template Programs in Philosophy and in Religious Studies